Spatiotemporal Clustering with Neyman-Scott Processes via Connections to Bayesian Nonparametric Mixture Models: Random measure perspective on Neyman-Scott processes

 \section{Random measure perspective on Neyman-Scott processes}

 Let

 denote the random discrete measure on~$\cX \times \Theta$ induced by a random sample of latent events from their Poisson process prior.
 (Here, $\delta_{(\loc,\params)}(\cA)$ is an indicator function that evaluates to 1 if $(\loc,\params) \in \cA$ and 0 otherwise.)
-Under Assumption~\ref{asmp:gamma_weights}, the induced intensity is a homogenous Poisson random measure~\citep{orbanz2021}.
-The mass in eq.~\eqref{eq:random-measure} is the sum of functions applied to each point in a Poisson process, and as such it is a random variable.
-By Campbell's Theorem~\citep[Ch.
-3.2]{kingman1992poisson}, its moment generating function is,
+The random measure in eq.~\eqref{eq:random-measure} is the sum of functions applied to each point in a Poisson process, and as such it is a random variable.
+Under Assumption~\ref{asmp:gamma_weights}, it follows a Poisson-randomized gamma distribution defined by the following generative process,